Hutton Magna: History

 The name "Hutton Magna" translates to "large farm on a hill" with the word magna being the Latin word for "large", possibly to distinguish it from the hamlet of Little Hutton to the east.

 Known simply as Hutton, the village was recorded in the Domesday Book, with a population of 11 households.

 In 1288/9 Margaret de Neville settled the manor of Hutton Magna on herself for life.

 In 1870-72 John Marius Wilson's Imperial Gazetteer of England and Wales described Hutton Magna as:"a village and a township in Teesdale district, and a parish partly also in Richmond district, N. R. Yorkshire.
 The village stands 1¾ mile S of the river Tees, 4 S by W of Winston r. station, and 6½ SE by E of Barnard-Castle.
 The township contains also the hamlet of Lane Head, and comprises 1, 510 acres."

 Governance

 Hutton Magna was part of the local government district of Teesdale from 1974 before it was abolished as part of the 2009 structural changes to local government in England.
 For the purposes of Durham County Council elections, Hutton Magna is located in the Barnard Castle East ward.

-The village lies within the Bishop Auckland parliamentary constituency, which is under the control of the Conservative Party.
-The current Member of Parliament, since the 2019 general election, is Dehenna Davison.
+The village lies within the Bishop Auckland parliamentary constituency.